About Me

 My focus is on epidemiological studies and methodologies using genomics, metabolomics, and proteomics.

-My current research at the Sleep Medicine Division at Brigham and Women's Hospital and Harvard Medical School focuses on utilizing Omics for epidemiological studies on sleep disorders, such as Excessive Daytime Sleepiness (EDS), and health outcomes associated with sleep disorders.
+My current research at the Sleep Medicine Division at Brigham and Women's Hospital and Harvard Medical School focuses on utilizing Omics for epidemiological studies on sleep disorders and cardiometabolic outcomes associated with sleep disorders.

 I received a scholarship for my PhD candidacy at the Department of Clinical Epidemiology, LUMC, Netherlands.
 My PhD thesis, "Multi-Omics in Research: Epidemiology, Methodology, and Advanced Data Analysis", focuses on using multiple Omics to study a variety of ailments.
 These Omics include genomics (Genome Wide Association Studies, Genomic Risk Scores), Metabolomics (large data from UHPLC-MS/MS and NMR platforms), and proteomics.